Audio Reading of this Page

-Endometriosis is a chronic condition where tissue that is similar to the lining of the uterus, is found in places outside of the uterus.
+Endometriosis is a chronic condition where tissue that is similar to the lining of the uterus grows in places outside of the uterus.
+Endometriosis is commonly found in the pelvic region on the thin pelvic lining called the peritoneum.
+It may be also be found on the pelvic ligaments, ovaries and bowel.
 It is a common condition that affects up to 1 in 10 people in New Zealand.

 Causes of endometriosis